xrazis/arke/README.md

 ### `!dog || !cat`

-Returns a lovely dog or cat image from the web.
+Returns a lovely dog or cat image from Unsplash.